SalmanHakim/MEng_Project/DayBook.md

 Tried redoing the example given in the [documentation](http://arma.sourceforge.net/docs.html#spsolve) for sparse matrix solve.
 Then, I tried including circuit\_1 benchmark matrix from [SuiteSparse Collection](https://sparse.tamu.edu/).
 In order to implement that, I have to read the .mtx file into variables inside the code.
 The sparse matrix A has been successfully read with no error.
 The plan for next time is to try read vector b into the variable.

 ## 16/09/2021
 Vector b has been successfully read with no error.
-Vector x also has been solved and checked with the reference vector of x given.
+Vector x also has been solved and checked with the reference vector x given.
 It is roughly the same except for the accuracy.
 I tried implementing the sparse solver as a function to do the analysis on the timing.
 Apparently the profiling tool hasn't detected any bottlenecks on the timing.
 The profiling tool used is gprof.
 The plan for next time is to try the code with other benchmark matrices.

 ## 20/09/2021
 I can't seem to get the profiling tool the work well with my codes.
 When implementing the code with circuit\_4 benchmark matrices, the program run significantly slower.
 I then proceed with using the syntax